FAQs

 What is a Multiplex or SSMUH?

 A Multiplex, also referred to as a ‘small scale multi unit house-SSMUH’ is a housing option that allows multi-unit homes, specifically, stratified units like a duplex of triplex to be built on a single family lot.
-These homes are both market driven and/or family orientated housing options.
+Multiplex housing options can consist of a multitude of housing formats which could include a variety of elements such as a primary residence, rentals, market housing and/or family estate planning.

 Why is stratification such a big deal?

 This is probably the most critical element of the Multiplex.
 A multiplex is defined as separate, stratified units (each unit on the single lot has a specified legal owner and each unit can be sold and bought apart from any other unit on the lot).
-Whereas not all SSMUH units are stratified, rather, so properties are zoned such that multiple units or permitted, but on title, all the units are a single entity (the units can not be sold separately).
+It must be noted that there are several cities with SSMUH zonings allowing multiple units, but stratification is restricted to a single property owner (multiple units permitted on a property, but on title, all the units are recognized as a single entity and cannot be sold independently).

 What about financing for the project?